raml-org/raml-spec/versions/raml-10/raml-10.md

 A RAML Processor MUST be able to interpret and apply JSON Schema and XML Schema.

-XML schema MUST NOT be used where the media type does not allow XML-formatted data, and JSON schema MUST NOT be used where the media type does not allow JSON-formatted data.
+An XML schema, or JSON schema, MUST NOT be used where the media type does not allow XML-formatted data, or JSON-formatted data, respectively.
 XML and JSON schemas are also forbidden in any declaration of query parameters, query string, URI parameters, and headers.

-Please note that the properties "schemas" and "types" are completely synonymous, so are "schema" and "type" for compatibility with RAML 0.8, but "schemas" and "schema" are deprecated.
-API definitions should use "types" and "type", as "schemas" and "schema" may be removed in a future RAML version.
+The properties "schemas" and "types", as well as "schema" and "type", are synonymous for compatibility with RAML 0.8, but "schemas" and "schema" are deprecated.
+API definitions should use "types" and "type", as "schemas" and "schema" might be removed in a future RAML version.

 ### Multiple Inheritance